soxueren/atsd/changelogs/2017_03/README.md

 ### Issue 3691
 --------------

-Implemented useful functions which convert an ISO8601 date string into epoch time or into a [Joda-time](http://joda-time.sourceforge.net/apidocs/org/joda/time/DateTime.html) date object: milliseconds (String isodate), seconds (String isodate), or date (String isodate).
+Implemented useful functions to convert an ISO8601 date string into epoch time or into a [Joda-time](http://joda-time.sourceforge.net/apidocs/org/joda/time/DateTime.html) date object: milliseconds (String isodate), seconds (String isodate), or date (String isodate).
 These functions can be used in rule-engine expressions.

 ```ls